casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/economics/runtime.md

 # Runtime Economics

 The economics of the runtime layer should incentivize efficient allocation of computational resources, primarily CPU time, to users.
-The Condor release has introduced several new economic features:
+The Casper 2.0 release has introduced several new economic features:

-- A new mode of paying for computation in Mainnet, where tokens previously assessed as fees are now held for a predetermined period.
-Held tokens become available to users at the expiry of a predetermined time, or on a linear schedule over a specified period.
-Note: Increasing the duration of holds reduces the long-run equilibrium average available CSPR balance for an attacker.
-See [Fee Elimination](./fee-elimination.md) for more details.
 - A form of [dynamic pricing](#dynamic-gas-pricing) that increments or decrements the gas price in motes for a new era depending on blockchain utilization in the previous era.
 - Blocks are structured into [lanes](#lanes-lanes) that can only hold a particular number of transactions of specified types.